 6. Recognize and accept your fear or worry.

-You may be crying because you are feeling overwhelmed by anxiousness.
+You may be crying because you are feeling overwhelmed by anxiety.
 It’s possible that you’re both expecting and dreading it.
 Even if you want to stand up for yourself, it’s difficult to get away from that—but fighting it could make things worse.
-Worry is very normal, so take a minute to acknowledge it before speaking, as this may assist to alleviate rather than exacerbate the anxiety.
+Worry is very normal, so take a minute to acknowledge it before speaking, as this may assist in alleviating rather than exacerbating the anxiety.